 The faculty is home to leading centres that foster innovative interdisciplinary research.

-The DHI is one of the UK's leading Digital Humanities centres, supporting the innovative use of technology and computation in arts and humanities research as both a method of inquiry and a means of dissemination
+One of the UK's leading Digital Humanities centres, the DHI supports the innovative use of technology and computation in arts and humanities research as both a method of inquiry and dissemination.Visit the DHI website

 Faculty research centres

 An interdisciplinary research centre unique to the UK.
 The centre brings together all expertise in Dutch Studies at the University of Sheffield.
 It aims to be a national and international focus for Dutch Studies and to stimulate interest in the culture of the Low Countries.

 One of the largest and most respected centres for early modern studies in the world, with expertise in history, literature, linguistics and philosophy.
 Topics include the late medieval period, musicology, social history, American colonies, manuscripts, material culture and social practice.

 Hang Seng Centre for Cognitive Studies

 The Hang Seng Centre for Cognitive Studies supports collaborative research on fundamental issues concerning the nature of cognition.
 The centre is highly interdisciplinary, bringing together researchers across a broad range of different fields from many universities in the UK, Europe, and the United States.